axelarnetwork/axelar-contract-deployments/stellar/docs/link-token.md

 - `destinationTokenAddress`: Address of the token on the destination chain
 - `type`: Token manager type (LOCK_UNLOCK, MINT_BURN)

-**Optional:**
+## Operator Role & Security

-- `--operator`: Operator address for the token manager on the destination chain
+The `--operator` parameter specifies an address that controls the token manager on the destination chain.

-- `--gas-token-address`: Gas token address (defaults to XLM on Stellar)
+**Operator can:**

+- Set and modify flow limits
-- `--gas-amount`: Gas amount for cross-chain operations
+- Pause/unpause token manager operations

+**Security:** The operator cannot steal tokens directly, but can modify settings that affect interchain token service.
+Use trusted addresses only.

+**Note:** The deployer account (caller of linkToken) must also be secure, as it has the authority to initiate token linking operations.

 ## Step-by-Step Process

 ### Step 1: Setup Tokens

+**Note: This step is for deploying test tokens.
+If you want to use existing tokens, skip this step and proceed to Step 2.**

-Setup Token with decimals on both chains:
+Deploy Test Tokens on both chains:

 **Chain A (Stellar):**